leeandher/leander.xyz/src/pages/projects/reduxstagram.md

 As for the URL, `react-router` is used in tandem with redux to allow for page-changing to log the `PAGE_CHANGE` action.
 It can also be tracked via the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)!

 Another cool little bit is that this entire app is being watched by [Sentry](https://sentry.io) for error tracking!
 Pretty cool little addition.

-## Creds

-I was able to create this application through the help of a course, developed by [Wes Bos](https://wesbos.com) entitled [Learn Redux](https://learnredux.com).
-If you've stumbled upon this project, in attempt to learn redux, I highly recommend his courses and wish you the best of luck!